ersunerdem/Leading-Economic-Indicators/README.md

 Once that is done, you can run the indicators notebook script properly.
 It will show graphs for all ten leading economic indicators (per Mankiw's Macroeconomics textbook.)

-The following Python packages are required to run this script: requests dotenv pandas
+The following Python packages are required to run this script\: requests dotenv pandas